CORS (Cross-Origin Resource Sharing)

 How does CORS work?

-- It relies on a mechanism by which browsers send a pre check or more commonly known as a "pre-flight" request that actually checks that the server will grant access to the request being made.
+1. Browsers send a pre-flight (pre-check) request that checks if the server will grant access to the request being made.

-- Our browser will actually send headers that indicate to the server that the cross-origin resource sharing is allowed.
+2. The browser sends headers that indicate to the server that the cross-origin resource sharing is allowed.

-- It is meant to restrict access to HTTP request that are initiated by scripts and not a user.
+3. CORS restricts access to HTTP requests that are initiated by scripts and not a user.

 Who uses CORS